glebtsereteli/GMRoomLoader/docs/index.md

 features:
   - title: 🗺️ Procedural Generation
-    details: Create reusable level templates for rooms, NPCs, or props, and place them procedurally throughout your levels.
+    details: Create reusable level templates for rooms, NPCs or props, and place them procedurally throughout your levels.
   - title: 🧩 Chunking
-    details: Divide huge (or infinite) words into smaller sections that dynamically load or unload as players approach.
+    details: Divide big worlds into smaller sections that dynamically load or unload as players approach.
   - title: 🏗️ Flexible Rooms
     details: Load and position rooms at custom coordinates and origins, with filtering by layer type or name.
   - title: 📐 Dynamic Instances